pulumi/docs/pulumi-hugo/themes/default/content/blog/oidc-trust-relationships/index.md

 * **Sub**: repo:***organization***/***repo***:*
 <!-- markdownlint-enable no-bare-urls -->
 4. Create a GitHub action.
 Here is a sample code.
-Ensure to replace the organization name with your organization in the `fetch pulumi token` step.
+Make sure to substitute the `aud` claim with your organization's name in the `fetch pulumi token` step.

 <!-- markdownlint-disable code-block-style -->
 ```yaml